Enter the business world faster than ever.

 “It’s going to help close a gap for me, that I’ve always felt I’ve had, lacking formal business education.
 I’ve done professional certifications in my industry, but to me, I still felt like I had a bit of a gap.
 Closing this gap, I feel ultimately will help build my confidence, or continue to build my confidence.
 In addition to that, as I continue to build my career, it is going to show evidence that I am passionate about learning, and a motivated leader and that continuous improvement and development is important to me.”

 Our flexible online program is designed to meet the needs of a wide range of students.
 You will be able to complete the full program entirely online over the course of nine months, without interfering with your full-time work.
 You can take advantage of audio slideshows and activities every week that can be revisited afterwards.

 Who should take this program?

-- College or university graduates in fields outside of business who are looking to add a specialization to their resume and want the flexibility of a part-time program
+- College or university graduates in fields outside of business who are looking to add a specialization to their resume and want the flexibility of a online program

 - Early career professionals and new/aspiring managers